Datapolitan-Training/qgis-training-err/content.md

 # Your turn
 --

-+ Pull up data from the Maroon Bells
++ Select data from your dataset
 --

 + Try a .orange[Select Feature] expression or .orange[Select by Location]